 c) Partnering: Children who come into the school in reception are paired with Year 6 children, who act both as play buddies and mentors in dedicated buddy time.
 Children who come in to other year groups are paired with suitable peers until the newcomer finds their feet.

-3. How do we support and inspire everyone to embed equality and diversity?
+3. How do we support and inspire everyone to embed equality, diversity and inclusion?

 a) Supporting: We respond to children’s needs in order to guide and encourage them to live and work together in our community.
-We also encourage positive responses to events outside the community, supporting appeals for e.g. Children in Need, Cancer Research, Comic Relief, Operation Christmas Child.
+We also encourage positive responses to events outside the community, supporting appeals such as Children in Need, Cancer Research and Comic Relief.

 b) Modelling: We work proactively to inspire and lead children, providing them with good examples from inside and outside our community.
 Visits and visitors are particularly helpful in this respect, and we want every child to explore many other points of view.